imandra-ai/imandra-docs/notebooks-src/ConcurrentConflictDetection.md

 # Imandra for automated conflict detection

 In this notebook, we will build an Imandra framework for reasoning about concurrent conflict detection.
-Once we encode the problem domain, we'll be able to use Imandra to automatically solve arbitrary problems in this domain of concurrent resource conflict detection simply by encoding them in a simple datatype and asking Imandra if a sequence of events leading to a conflict is possible.
+Once we encode the problem domain, we'll be able to use Imandra to automatically solve arbitrary problems simply by describing them in a simple datatype and asking Imandra if a sequence of events leading to a conflict is possible.

 Let's begin with an informal description of the problem space.